Persistent Müllerian duct syndrome: Treatment

 The main form of treatment is laparotomy, a modern and minimally invasive type of surgery.
-Laparotomy properly positions the testes within the scrotum (orchidopexy) and remove Müllerian structures, the uterus and fallopian tubes.
+Laparotomy properly positions the testes within the scrotum (orchidopexy) and removes Müllerian structures, the uterus, and fallopian tubes.
 Occasionally they are unsalvageable if located high in the retroperitoneum.
 During this surgery, the uterus is usually removed and attempts made to dissect away Müllerian tissue from the vas deferens and epididymis to improve the chance of fertility.
-If the person has male gender identity and the testes cannot be retrieved, testosterone replacement will be usually necessary at puberty should the affected individual choose to pursue medical attention.
+If the person has male gender identity and the testes cannot be retrieved, testosterone replacement will usually be necessary at puberty should the affected individual choose to pursue medical attention.
 Recently, laparoscopic hysterectomy is offered to patients as a solution to both improve the chances of fertility and to prevent the occurrence of neoplastic tissue formation.
-The surgery is recommended to be performed when the individual is between one and two years old, but usually done when less than one year old.
 Having a target age for surgery reduces the risks of damaging the vas deferens.
 The vas deferens is in close proximity to the Müllerian structures, and is sometimes lodged in the uterine wall.
-Overall, the purpose of the treatment improves self-identification of an individual, reduces the increased risk of cancer and reduces the possibility of infertility, if not already present.